frank5487/donation-android-app/org/README.md

 assertions on those variables.
 The first three should be not null, and the last two should be greater than 0.

+Task 1.7
+bug1: need while loop instead of if so that wrong input get a chance to re-enter

+Task 1.8
+bug1: need try.catch method to avoid bad date format, for any unregonized input return null for this function

 Contributions:

 Tianyi Zhang: Task1.1 and Task1.2
+Zhihao Yan: Task 1.7 and Task 1.8